MatheusLopes03/Pizzaria-UNIFAA/README.md

 # Pizzaria-UNIFAA

-você deve criar um site simples para a pizzaria com a seguinte estrutura:
+Você deve criar um site simples para a pizzaria com a seguinte estrutura:

 - Criar a estrutura do site.